CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 insertName_rhs_0 : Var (outer ++ (n :: inner))
 ```

-Look at the type of `p`, what does it tell us?
-We now know it tells us something
-about an index, but in this case we care about where that index is pointing.
-If
-we look at the type of `p`, we can see the index concerns `outer ++ inner`.
-This
-is a problem because we want to insert something in the middle of `outer ++
-inner`, but we have no way of knowing _which_ of the scopes we have an index
-for; we only know that we have an index for the combined scope.
-So in order to
-update the index for `inner`, in order to insert the variable reference, we need
-to modify the type to give us a bit more information.
+Here we can see that `p` indexes the combined list, but we don't know which part
+of it.
+And we _can't_ know because both `inner` and `outer` are erased by
+default.

-Restore the editor to just containing the function declaration.
-We need to be
+Restore the editor to only contain the original function declaration.
+We need to
-able to reason about at least one of the scopes (in order to know where to
+be able to reason about at least one of the lists/scopes, and we saw that
-perform the insertion), so we'll start by making the `outer` scope
+nothing needs to be done if we're indexing `outer`.
+So lets start by making the
-runtime-accessible:
+`outer` scope runtime-accessible:

 ```idris
 insertName : {outer : _} -> Var (outer ++ inner) -> Var (outer ++ n :: inner)
 ```

-Once again, generate a definition, but this time include the now-accessible
-implicit `outer` scope:
+With the type now in the correct shape, generate a definition again, and bring
+the `outer` list into context in the definition:

 ```idris
 insertName : {outer : _} -> Var (outer ++ inner) -> Var (outer ++ n :: inner)